dbmdz/berts/README.md

 # Changelog

+* 13.12.2021: Public release of Historic Language Model for Dutch.
 * 06.12.2021: Public release of smaller multilingual Historic Language Models.
 * 18.11.2021: Public release of multilingual and monolingual Historic Language Models.
 * 24.09.2021: Public release of cased/uncased Turkish ELECTRA and ConvBERT models, trained on mC4 corpus.